Confirmed: Manny Diaz will replace Mark Richt as the new Miami Hurricanes head coach

 The University of Miami has its new head coach, and he has his dream job.

-The university announced late Sunday night that former Miami Hurricanes defensive coordinator Manny Diaz has been hired to replace Mark Richt as the new Miami head coach — just hours after former coach Mark Richt announced his retirement.
+The university announced late Sunday night that former Miami Hurricanes defensive coordinator Manny Diaz has been hired to replace Mark Richt as the new Miami head coach — about 10 hours after former coach Mark Richt announced his retirement.

 $20 for 365 Days of Unlimited Digital Access